Subhasis-Biswas/Gesture_Recognition/README.md

 # Gesture Recognition Program Readme

+## Getting Started

 **Note:** Ensure you are using Python 3.x (replace x with your particular version in the subsequent codes).
 It is recommended to use Python 3.11 for optimal compatibility.
 As of now, this application is restricted to Linux Only.

 The latest version of this project can be installed directly using:

 ```bash
 pip install GestureProj
 ```